TheMonk2121/ai-dev-tasks/300_experiments/300_rag-tuning-protocol.md

 # Keep top 50 by fused score
 candidates = fused_results[:50]

-# Only drop if BOTH conditions are met
+# Only drop if BOTH conditions are me
 for candidate in candidates:
     if (cosine_similarity < 0.15 AND
         candidate not in bm25_top_20):